SysKitTeam/docs-point/microsoft365-inventory/sites.md

   * Storage Used
   * Sharing Settings

-There are additional columns available in the **column chooser**, located in the top right part of the overview.
+Additional columns are available in the **column chooser**, located in the top right of the overview.
 The additional columns available are:

  * Sensitivity Label
  * Archived By